shayank101/SQL-Project-1/README.md

 ## Acknowledgments
 Special thanks to **Rishabh Mishra** for providing an excellent foundation for this project through his SQL tutorial series.

+Do refer the video for any help or tips : https://www.youtube.com/watch?v=VFIuIjswMKM&t=1524s